sourcegraph/handbook/content/company-info-and-process/onboarding/index.md

 ### Onboarding Feedback

 We welcome feedback about how we can improve our onboarding process for future new hires.
-Here are some of the ways we [collect onboarding feedback](../onboarding/onboarding-reviews.md).
+Here are some of the ways we collect onboarding feedback:

 **Onboarding Feedback Milestones**